shengshuaihuang/Hashing-for-Image-Retrieval/README.md

 # Hashing for Image Retrieval

-Web implement of hashing methods for image retrieval in Python and [DPLM method](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7574359) was applied in this version:
+Web implement of hashing methods for image retrieval in Python and [DPLM method]((http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7574359) was applied in this version:
 ```
     Shen F, Zhou X, Yang Y, et al. A fast optimization method for general binary code learning
     IEEE Transactions on Image Processing, 2016, 25(12): 5610-5621.
 ```
 In further versions, I will add more methods, especially deep end-to-end framework methods.
 If you have any question, you can ask me through Issues.

 ## Getting started
 1. Configure Caffe enviroment, you can refer to this [document](http://caffe.berkeleyvision.org/installation.html).
 Then replace the caffe_root to your own in app.py line 12.
 2. Configure MySql enviroment.
-3. Import the hashing binary code to your own database, the database named irs_sun397.sql is in folder DB.
-The details are in [Database](#database).
+3. Import the database named irs_sun397.sql in folder DB to your own database or directly use hash binary code and corresponding path saved in pkl file in folder hashing_model, The details are in [Database](#database) and [PKL file](#pklfile).
-4. Modify the database configuration in utils/utils.py line 71 and line 95.
+4. Modify the database configuration in utils/utils.py line 87 and line 160.(ignore it if you use pkl file.)
 5. Download the hashing model from [here](https://pan.baidu.com/s/1jId1Qse)(code is zqye) and place in folder caffe_model.(ONLY DPLM MODEL)
-6. Download the SUN397 dataset from [here](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz) and place in folder static/media/imagebase.
+6. Download the SUN397 dataset from [here](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz) and place in static/media/imagebase folder.
 7. After correcttly placing all files , run app.py by using command below
 ```shell
     python app.py
 ```
 then browse http://127.0.0.1:5000.

+Remark: database is necessary to large-scale image dataset but pkl file is convenient to experiment.

 ## Dataset and deep feature